Yorkshire Terriers are small, energetic, friendly dogs. They can be fun if treated properly, but they can also be loud and moody when annoyed.

 4. They Love to Get Dressed

 Yorkshire Terriers are fancy dogs and love to get dressed.
-Because of this, they are very common in dog shows.
-People dress them up with various accessories like hair clips, sunglasses, hair bands, fancy collars, dog hoodies, jewelry, and many other items.
+Because of this, they are ubiquitous in dog shows.
+People dress them up with accessories like hair clips, sunglasses, hair bands, fancy collars, dog hoodies, jewelry, and many other items.
 The Yorkshire Terriers seem to enjoy wearing these items as well.

 5. They Can Get Moody

-This seems to be a pattern in all small dog species.
-Chihuahuas, Bichon Frises, Pomeranians all are small dogs that can get grumpy and throw tantrums now and then.
+This is a pattern in all small dog species.
+Chihuahuas, Bichon Frises, and Pomeranians are small dogs that can get grumpy and throw tantrums occasionally.

 6. They Get Along With Kids

 Although this is not an innate habit, they will be friendly with kids if you train them properly.
 They will be playful around them and cuddle with them.
-There will be times when the Yorkie gets a bit moody and howls at the little babies.
+Sometimes, the Yorkie gets a bit moody and howls at the babies.

 Apart from those one or two incidents, they get along with little kids just fine.
 But even if they are friendly, you should not keep them unsupervised with toddlers.